Section 3: General Policies and Procedures

 - Retain records as required by the regulations, the sponsoring entity and local policy for the appropriate time period (See Section 3.21 Record Retention).

-- When PI is the lead researcher for a multi-site study, include in your application packet information about the management of information that is relevant to the protection of research participants, e.g., how unanticipated problems involving risks to partipants or other unanticipated problems will be managed.; how communication of unanticipated problems to all sites will occur; how protocol modifications will be managed; is there a formal agreement in place delineating each site’s roles and responsibilities.
+- When PI is the lead researcher for a multi-site study, applications must include information about the management of information that is relevant to the protection of research participants, e.g., interim results; protocol modifications; how unanticipated problems involving risks to participants or other unanticipated problems will be managed.; how communication of unanticipated problems to all sites will occur; how protocol modifications will be managed; is there a formal agreement in place delineating each site’s roles and responsibilities.

 - If you hold an IND/IDE, adhere to sponsor responsibilities in addition to investigator responsibilities as per 21 CFR Parts 312/812.